Republic of Korea Armed Forces: History

-The origin of the Republic of Korea Armed Forces can be traced back to the Korean Independence Army, which was established by the Provisional Government of Korea in exile in Chongking, Republic of China in 1940 during the Japanese rule of Korea.
+The origin of the Republic of Korea Armed Forces can be traced back to the Korean Independence Army, which was established by the Provisional Government of Korea in exile in Chongking, Republic of China in 1940 during the Japanese occupation of Korea.
 Many of its members became part of the South Korean armed forces later.
 In addition, some ethnic Korean Kuomintang and Manchukuo soldiers also contributed to the forces.

 After Korea was liberated from the Empire of Japan on August 15, 1945, the Korean Constabulary and the Korean Coast Guard (조선해안경비대, organized by Sohn Won-yil and others) were established through the United States Army Military Government in Korea.
 The Korean Constabulary and the Korean Coast Guard became the Republic of Korea Army and Republic of Korea Navy respectively, and formed the Republic of Korea Armed Forces after the South Korean government was established on August 15, 1948.
 The Republic of Korea Air Force was founded in October 1949.

 The South Korean armed forces remained largely constabulary forces until the outbreak of the Korean War on June 25, 1950, requiring the United Nations to intervene with United States-led forces.
 The South Korean military rapidly developed during the Korean War, despite suffering enormous casualties.
 As the Soviets had armed North Korea, the U.S. armed and trained the South Korean military throughout the Korean War.
 After the Korean War, South Korea established a joint military partnership with the United States, termed the ROK-U.S. Alliance, as outlined by the Mutual Defense Treaty.
 During the Vietnam War, the ROK Army and ROK Marines were among those fighting alongside South Vietnam and the United States.

 In the 1970s, through the Park Chung Hee Administration's "Yulgok Plan", South Korea began to build up self-reliant, national defense capability.
 The name derived from a scholar and an advisor to the king during the Joseon Dynasty.
 He had called out for an army of 10,000 men to keep the nation safe from any attacks.
 During South Korea's period of rapid growth in the 1980s, the military modernized, benefiting from several government-sponsored technology transfer projects and indigenous defense capability initiatives.
 In the 1990s, South Korean industries provided about 70 percent of the weapons, ammunition, communications and other types of equipment, vehicles, clothing, and other supplies needed by the military, and as of 2022, there are currently a total of 85 defense contractors in South Korea.

-Today, the South Korean armed forces enjoy a good mix of avant-garde as well as older conventional weapons.
-Its capabilities include many sophisticated Western weapon systems, complemented by a growing and increasingly more advanced indigenous defense manufacturing sector.
+Today, the South Korean armed forces enjoy a mix of avant-garde as well as older conventional weapons.
+Its capabilities include many western weapon systems, complemented by a growing and increasingly more advanced indigenous defense manufacturing sector.
 For example, by taking advantage of the strong local shipbuilding industry, the ROK Navy has embarked on a rigorous modernization plan with ambitions to become a blue-water navy in the 2020s.